Infamous (2006 film): Critical reception

-The review aggregator website Rotten Tomatoes reported a 74% approval rating with an average rating of 6.7/10 based on 155 reviews.
+The review aggregator website Rotten Tomatoes reported a 75% approval rating with an average rating of 6.7/10 based on 154 reviews.
 The website's consensus reads, "Though comparisons with last year's Capote may be inevitable, Infamous takes a different angle in its depiction of the author, and stands up well enough on its own."
-On Metacritic, the film achieved an average score of 68 out of 100, based on 34 critics, signifying "generally favorable reviews".
+On Metacritic, the film achieved an average score of 68 out of 100, based on 34 critics, signifying "generally favorable" reviews.
 Much of the critical discussion of the film focused on comparisons with the previous year's Capote, which had received considerable critical acclaim and for which Philip Seymour Hoffman had won the Academy Award for Best Actor for his performance as Capote.
+In comparing this film to Capote, David Thomson of The Independent asked, "What does it have that's different? ...
+[It] has a gallery of Truman Capote's Manhattan friends, people who adored him without ever quite trusting him ...
+These cameos give a tone-perfect sense of Capote's life before In Cold Blood.
+He is placed as the phenomenon of culture, celebrity and outrage that he was."

-In his review in The New York Times, A.O.
-Scott called the film "well worth your attention.
+In his review in The New York Times, A. O. Scott called the film "well worth your attention.
 It is quick-witted, stylish and well acted… warmer and more tender, if also a bit thinner and showier, than Capote… it is in the end more touching than troubling."
 Rex Reed of The New York Observer opined, "They gave the Oscar to the wrong Truman Capote.
 I do not begrudge the versatile, popular Philip Seymour Hoffman his Oscar for playing the tiny terror in Capote, but he was doing an impression.
 In Infamous ... a diminutive actor with a titanic talent named Toby Jones literally becomes the man himself.
 This is no lisping impersonation learned from watching old Johnny Carson shows: Mr. Jones moves into Truman's skin, heart and brains.
 Infamous shows you the man's soul.
 It is a monumental achievement of great artistry and depth.
 In some ways, the movie is better, too ... [it] is infinitely fascinating, cinematically breathtaking and largely impeccable.
 It proves that there's more than one way to tell a story and view a life.
 It is one hell of a beautiful movie to see and savor."
+Jeff Klemzak penned two articles for the Los Angeles Times on the subject of the two biopics, arguing that Infamous, while covering the same theme as the award-winning Capote, "(a)nd as good as that film was, this one is better".